 Picture this: to celebrate a hundred years since the birth of Nelson Mandela this July, the BBC commissions an eight-part biopic to celebrate the life and times of the beloved anti-apartheid revolutionary.
 Its choice of lead?
 Colin Firth.

 That isn’t happening.
-However, you can see its equivalent on Troy: Fall of a City this Saturday – well, at least according to furious Twitter commenters berating the BBC for casting black actors to play Achilles and Zeus.
+However, you can see its equivalent on Troy: Fall of a City – well, at least according to furious Twitter commenters berating the BBC for casting black actors to play Achilles and Zeus.

 “Ridiculous [that] Zeus, Achilles and Patriculus [are] all of African descent,” read one message.
 “Imagine the reaction if they [had] done a doc about Nelson Mandela and cast Colin Firth”.
 Another Twitter message replying to star David Gyasi said he was part of “the racist rewriting of the Greek culture and mythology”.